lamhq/tech-notes/pages/backend/python/types/string.md

 ## Display values

-The `str()` function is meant to return representations of values which are fairly human-readable, while `repr()` is meant to generate representations which can be read by the interpreter
+The `str()` function is meant to return representations of values which are fairly human-readable.

+The `repr()` function is meant to generate representations which can be read by the interpreter

 ```py
 s = 'Hello, world.'